-The BHs ending up in galactic centres may have originated from the direct collapse of (the inner parts of) metal-free dwarf galaxies, from the remnants of very massive, metal-free stars, or from runaway collisions of stars and/or stellar mass BHs (see e.g. Kocsis & Loeb 2013 for a recent review).
-As none of these processes can be resolved in our simulations, we follow Springel et al. (2005b) and place BH seeds at the centre of every halo with total mass greater than $10^{10} \,\mathrm{M}{\odot} \,h^{-1}$ that does not already contain a BH.
-For this purpose, we regularly run the FoF finder with linking length 0.2 on the dark matter distribution.
-This is done at times spaced logarithmically in the expansion factor a such that $\Delta a = 0.005a$ .
-The gas particle with the highest density is converted into a collisionless BH particle with subgrid BH mass $m{\rm BH} = 10^5 \, \rm M{\odot} \, h^{-1}$ .
+The BHs ending up in galactic centres may have originated from the direct collapse of (the inner parts of) metal-free dwarf galaxies, from the remnants of very massive, metalfree stars, or from runaway collisions of stars and/or stellar mass BHs (see e.g. Kocsis & Loeb 2013 for a recent review).
+As none of these processes can be resolved in our simulations, we follow Springel et al. (2005a) and place BH seeds at the centre of every halo with total mass greater than $10^{10} \,\mathrm{M{\odot}}/h$ that does not already contain a BH.
+For this purpose, we regularly run the friends-of-friends (FoF) finder with linking length 0.2 on the dark matter distribution.
+This is done at times spaced logarithmically in the expansion factor a such that $\Delta a = 0.005a$.
+The gas particle with the highest density is converted into a collisionless BH particle with subgrid BH mass $m{\rm BH} = 10^5 \,{\rm M}{\odot}/h$.
 The use of a subgrid BH mass is necessary because the seed BH mass is small compared with the particle mass, at least for our default resolution.
-Calculations of BH properties such as its accretion rate are functions of $m{\rm BH}$ , whereas gravitational interactions are computed using the BH particle mass.
+Calculations of BH properties such as its accretion rate are functions of $m{\rm BH}$, whereas gravitational interactions are computed using the BH particle mass.
 When the subgrid BH mass exceeds the particle mass, it is allowed to stochastically accrete neighbouring SPH particles such that BH particle and subgrid masses grow in step.

-Since the simulations cannot model the dynamical friction acting on BHs with masses $\lesssim m_g$ , we force BHs with mass $<100m_g$ to migrate towards the position of the minimum of the gravitational potential in the halo.
-At each time step the BH is moved to the location of the particle that has the lowest gravitational potential of all the neighbouring particles whose velocity relative to the BH is smaller than $0.25c{\rm s}$ , where $c{\rm s}$ is the speed of sound, and whose distance is smaller than three gravitational softening lengths.
+Since the simulations cannot model the dynamical friction acting on BHs with masses $\leq m{\rm g}$, we force BHs with mass $< 100 m{\rm g}$ to migrate towards the position of the minimum of the gravitational potential in the halo.
+At each time step the BH is moved to the location of the particle that has the lowest gravitational potential of all the neighbouring particles whose velocity relative to the BH is smaller than $0.25c{\rm s}$, where $c{\rm s}$ is the speed of sound, and whose distance is smaller than three gravitational softening lengths.
 These two conditions prevent BHs in gas poor haloes from jumping to nearby satellites.